Aravindh-rollingout/FWAssignment/README.md

 -The application is tested only in the Windows environment; but is intended to support Mac and Linux also.

-Main Execution starts at FreshStore.java.
+Main Execution starts at FreshStore.java.(For test case execution run TestCaseRunner)

 1.FreshStore - Main class.